mecodeworld/sample-retailstore/README.md

           Product id:2, Name:product-A2, product code:ITEM-A2, price: 10.0, Category:A

-    3. If you choose Option 2 selected then Show totalsale view is: case 1: if there is already some products are checkout then -> Total Sales:
+    3. If you choose Option 2 selected then Show totalsale view is: case 1: if there are some products that are already checked out then -> Total Sales:
                     Subtotal Amount: 5.0
                     Total Sales tax: 0.5
                     Total Amount: 5.5

-          case 2: if no products are checkout yet -> show message like : "NO SALE"
+          case 2: if no products are checked out yet -> show message like : "NO SALE"

     4. If you choose Option 3 selected then Checkout view is: